 Fullsteam Brewery in Durham, which bills itself as making “plow to pint” beers, is using persimmons, a misunderstood and maligned fruit, to produce its award-winning First Frost.
 This selection is aged six months and deemed perfect for winter sipping.

-With a name like Sexual Chocolate, you can bet tasters line up to try this one out in February at Winston-Salem’s Foothills Brewing.
+With a name like Sexual Chocolate, you can bet tasters line up to try this one out at Winston-Salem’s Foothills Brewing.
 Aged in bourbon barrels, this muscular imperial stout promises notes of espresso, molasses, toffee and, of course, dark chocolate.